 - Extensive analysis to check for overfitting

 Cytel is continuing to grow its team of experts who are able to take on Pattern Recognition and other big data related projects.
-To find out more about the work of our statistical consulting team, click below.
+To find out more about the work of our strategic consulting team, click below.

 With thanks to Rajat Mukherjee